KevJSDevelopment/DataStructure-and-Algorithm-Visualizer/README.md

 # App Information

 This App is designed to visualize data structures(DS) and algorithm's.

-It is currently being updated as I learn about new DS & Algorithm's.
+It is currently still in development & will be continuously updated as new ideas for visualizations are implemented.

 I used firebase to host the app, originally it was hosted on Github pages.
 However Github pages does not provide support for single page applications.